 Essentially it works like this: you have a habit or a thought that leads to an action that in turn leads to a result.
 For the purpose of this example, we’ll say the eventual result (not necessarily the immediate one) is something you don’t like.

 Habit: when you get home from work you immediately go to the pantry, pull out the chips and eat a couple handfuls.
 Maybe with some of that awesome dip you made over the weekend.

 Immediate result: you feel relieved, satisfied, or complete, for lack of a better word.
 The result completes the whole loop you’ve had going probably since you got in the car to drive home.

-Now, that was the immediate result.
-The eventual one may be disgust, weight gain, giving up on your latest diet, beating yourself up for giving in again, and all sorts of other negative stuff.
+That was the immediate result.
+But the eventual one may be disgust, weight gain, giving up on your latest diet, beating yourself up for giving in again, and all sorts of other negative stuff.

 Why oh why can’t you stick to something?
 Why, if you really want to be fit and healthy do you keep sabotaging your well-intended efforts.
 What’s wrong with you?

 Honey, you’re human.
-Really, you’re a human being and THIS.
+Above all, you’re a human being and THIS.
 IS.
 NORMAL.
 I’m serious.
 Don’t beat yourself up over it.

-So, while this may be normal, is there something you can do about it?
+So, while this may be normal, what can you do about it?
 Something that will help you break out of these decades-long habits?
 And make no mistake, they are habits.
 Even if you don’t think of the them in the same way as habits like: